Oak Street is filled with diverse sections. Park near Avery Field near Mitchell.

 The Roslyn Apartments at 156 Oak was built in 1931.
 It is one of the few tenement houses on Oak Street.

-This block was mostly taken up by Howland’s Hothouses (greenhouses) from 1885 to 1930.
+This block was mostly taken up by Howland greenhouses from 1885 to 1930.
 They also were located where the Dowling Double House is.
-Howland’s Hothouses was bought by George H Sinclair a florist and turned into greenhouses.
+Howland was bought by George H Sinclair a florist and turned into greenhouses.
 The Sinclair Greenhouses were here for a long time.
 Even in 1911 he called them the Howland’s Hothouses so I do not know when the change in name was.
-He was a great supporters of the parks of Holyoke and also donated many flowers.
-He lived at this address too.

 block 5 – Oak Street between Appleton and Essex Streets

 Here along the eastern edge of the city block, there is a line of apartments.
 As you look at them from right to left they are the Ideal, Oak, Oak Center (two buildings), Oakhill, Oakwood, and Arzelia (two buildings).
 Across Oak Street from the Arzelia is the Odell and across Appleton Street from the Odell is the Virginia.
+One location of interest is 201 Oak which in 1982 was called the Sisters of Providence Epiphany House.

 block 6 – Oak Street between Essex and Cabot Streets